Qarani-m/Hackathon-Stuff-Grp-2/README.md

 Before getting started with the application, ensure you have the following prerequisites installed:

 .
 Java Development Kit (JDK) 8 or later

 .
 Java version 17 or later

 .
 Maven (for building and managing dependencies)

 .
-An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse (optional but recommended) . node version 16 or later
+An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse (optional but recommended)

+. node version 16 or later

 . npm version 10 or later

 . vite version 5 or later

+Installation

+To install and run the application, follow these steps:

+Clone the repository from [].

+Open the project in your preferred IDE(prefererbly Intellij or Eclipse).

+Build the project using Maven: mvn clean install.

+Run the application using the Spring Boot Maven plugin: mvn spring-boot:run.